 - etc …

 12. Divider Line.
-Select this feature to insert a horizontal line into your content …
+Click this menu button to add a horizontal line to your content …

 13, 14 & 15.
-Left, Center and Right align buttons – Click these buttons to left, center and right align page elements …
+Alignment buttons – Use these buttons to left, center and right align your content elements …

 13. Align Left